cunningham-lab/neurocaas/docs/source/develop/link.rst

    neurocaas-contrib init --location /path/to/neurocaas/ncap_iac/ncap_blueprints

 This will let your CLI tool know that this location is the place it should store analysis blueprints that you develop.
-Upon running this comand, you will be prompted for the name of the analysis you want to develop, and asked to create one if it does not exist already:
+Upon running this command, you will be prompted for the name of the analysis you want to develop, and asked to create one if it does not exist already:

 .. image:: ../images/init_write.png
    :width: 600